-Exempt employees can earn exchange time (a form of paid leave) or a straight time cash payment when they work more than forty (40) hours in a workweek, provided the following:
+Exempt employees can earn exchange time (a form of paid leave) when they work more than forty (40) hours in a workweek, or work on a County holiday provided the following:

-- there is a compelling, extraordinary reason for the exempt employee to be required to stay beyond normal working hours - staying to finish up normal assignments does not qualify - there is a "meeting of the minds" between the exempt employee and the supervisor the employee must either be required to work over or be granted prior authorization by their supervisor to work the additional hours
+- there is a compelling reason for the exempt employee to be required to stay-work-beyond normal working hours -stay-work-beyond normal assignments does not qualify. - -there is a "meeting of the minds" between the exempt employee and the supervisor the employee must either be authorized or required by the supervisor to work ever or be granted prior authorization by their supervisor to work the additional hours extra time.